elm-city-craftworks/weiqi/TOUR.md

 ## Noteworthy implementation details

+While Weiqi is nothing more than a minimal GUI wrapper around a command line program, building it did involve a few interesting design decisions.
+I've done my best to summarize them below, in the hopes that they will help you understand why things have been implemented the way they are.

 ### Weiqi relies on the Go Text Protocol (GTP)

 Internally, Weiqi uses a TCP socket to interact